GitHubDragonFly/WebProject/README.md

 - Only the first tag value is ever used, so entering the initial value for a tag might be useful to show if there is initial communication with the PLC.
 Since values are setup as strings, you could possibly enter "Not Connected" or similar.
 Once a value is fetched from the PLC then it will overwrite that value.
 - PLC tags and their values are shown on the pylogix1 page at http://127.0.0.1:8000/pylogix1/ in your browser.
 - A single Value is set to max 2500 characters, so change it if you need more or less.
 - The web page is set to refresh every 30 seconds and attempt to re-read the tag values from the PLC.
 This refresh value can be changed in the file itself.
-If you get the "time out" error, because the driver went to sleep, then just refresh the page manually or lower the refresh rate to 10 seconds or so.
+If you get the "time out" error screen, because the driver got lazy and went to sleep, then just refresh the page manually or lower the refresh rate to 10 seconds or so.
 - As stated above, make sure to set the correct PLC parameters.
 - There is no "Write" functionality included.
 - It is possible to add additional pages, just check the other batch file mentioned above (django intro tutorial).